-- Determine the appropriate forms to be used, including a Petition for Authority to Expend Funds, a Petition for Authority to Invest and a Petition for Approval of Investment Plan or Program.
-Practitioners should check to see that they are using the most current forms available through the Office of the Register of Wills. - Be aware that compensation of a Guardian of a Minor and their counsel is strictly governed by SCR-PD 225 and that many services are compensable solely by a commission.
+- Determine the appropriate forms to be used in Guardianships including a Petition for Authority to Expend Funds, a Petition for Authority to Invest and a Petition for Approval of Investment Plan or Program.
+Practitioners should check to see that they are using the most current forms available through the Office of the Register of Wills. - Be aware that compensation of guardians and their counsel is strictly governed by SCR-PD 225 and that many services are compensable solely by a commission which is limited in amount.

-STANDARD 9.3 Prior to petitioning for Guardianship of a Minor, counsel shall obtain the information required by SCR-PD 221(a) and, if petitioning on behalf of a client, shall explain the duties of the Guardian of a Minor and the limitations on the guardian's authority.
+Prior to petitioning for Guardianship of a Minor, counsel shall obtain the information required by SCR-PD 221(a) and, if petitioning on behalf of a client, shall explain the duties of the guardian and the limitations on the guardian's authority.

-AUTHORITY: D. C. CODE § 21-108, § 21-115 AND§ 21-106(c), AND SCR-P D 221(a) APPLICABLE ETHICAL RULES: D.C.
-RULES OF P ROFESSIONAL CONDUCT 1.3, 1.4(b) AND 1.14
+AUTHORITY: D. C. CODE § 21-108, § 21-115 AND § 21-106(C), AND SCR-PD 221(A) APPLICABLE ETHICAL RULES: D.C.
+RULES OF PROFESSIONAL CONDUCT 1.3, 1.4(B) AND 1.14

-- Obtain information concerning the age of the child, the child's residence and domicile and other information required by SCR-PD 221 when serving as Counsel for the Petitioner. - Ensure that the proposed Guardian of a Minor is not under any legal disability. - Since both biological parents have statutory priority for appointment as Guardians of a Minor, endeavor to obtain the written consent of the other parent when petitioning on behalf of one parent. - If consent cannot be obtained, be aware that a hearing will be necessary and the non-consenting parent must be served with notice, which is provided by the issuance of a citation, which is served on the non-consenting parent by the U.S. Marshal Service.

-- Arrange for both the proposed Guardian of a Minor and the child to attend the hearing if one is necessary.
-The Court may waive the presence of the minor under certain circumstances. - Be aware that minors who are over the age of 14 have a statutory right to select the guardian. - Determine whether the proposed Guardian of a Minor will qualify for a surety bond before filing a petition for appointment. - If the proposed Guardian of a Minor cannot obtain a surety bond, consider seeking the appointment of an attorney as Guardian of the Minor so that the bond required by the Court to protect the minor's estate can be secured. - Be aware that an attorney may not serve as guardian of more than five minors at any one time, unless the minors are entitled to shares of the same estate. - When petitioning for the appointment of a guardian for multiple minors who are entitled to share in the same estate, file a single petition, thus avoiding the need for multiple bonds. - STANDARD 9.4 When seeking appointment of a Guardian of a Minor, counsel shall present a properly drafted petition along with complete supporting documentation such as consents to the proposed appointment and a proposed order, and arrange for the minor to be present.
+- Be aware that there is no preprinted petition form for the appointment of a guardian of a minor. - Obtain information concerning the age of the child, his residence and domicile and other information required by SCR-PD 221 when serving as counsel for the petitioner. - Ensure that the proposed guardian is not under any legal disability. - Since both biological parents have statutory priority for appointment as guardians, endeavor to obtain the written consent of the other parent when petitioning on behalf of one parent. - If consent cannot be obtained, be aware that a hearing will be necessary and the non-consenting parent must be served with notice, which is provided by the issuance of a citation, which is served on the non-consenting parent by the U.S. Marshals. - Arrange for both the proposed guardian and the minor to attend the hearing if one is necessary.
+The Court may waive the presence of the minor under certain circumstances. - Be aware that minors who are over the age of 14 have a statutory right to select the guardian. - Consider seeking the appointment of an attorney as guardian of the minor so that the bond required by the Court to protect the minor's estate can be secured. - Be aware that an attorney may not serve as guardian of more than five minors at any one time, unless the minors are entitled to shares of the same estate. - When petitioning for the appointment of a guardian of minors who are entitled to share in the same estate, file a single petition, thus avoiding the need for multiple bonds.

+When seeking appointment of a guardian of a minor, counsel shall present a properly drafted petition along with complete supporting documentation such as consents to the proposed

+PROBATE ATTORNEY PRACTICE STANDARDS appointment and a proposed order, and arrange for the minor to be present.

-AUTHORITY: SCR-PD 221(b).
+AUTHORITY: SCR-PD 221(B).
 APPLICABLE ETHICAL RULES: D.C.
 RULES OF PROFESSIONAL CONDUCT 1.1 AND 1.3

-Appear in the Office of the Register of Wills along with the minor, present the petition and all consents to the staff of the Office of the Register of Wills; the staff will interview the petitioner and advise the petitioner of the responsibilities of a Guardian of a Minor.
-Be prepared to appear before the Court if required to finalize the appointment of a Guardian of a Minor.
+- Appear in the Register of Wills Office along with the minor, present the petition and all consents to the staff of the Office of the Register of Wills; the petitioner will be interviewed and admonished by the staff. - Be prepared to appear before the Court if required to finalize the appointment of a Guardian of a Minor.

-STANDARD 9.5 Before expending guardianship funds, the Guardian of a Minor shall obtain prior Court approval.
+Before expending guardianship funds, the guardian shall obtain prior Court approval.

 AUTHORITY: D.C.
-CODE § 21-143 AND SCR-P D 222(a) APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.15 AND 8.4(d)
+CODE § 21-143 AND SCR-PD 222(A) APPLICABLE ETHICAL RULES: D.C.
+RULES OF PROFESSIONAL CONDUCT 1.15 AND 8.4(D)